drio/dnaism/README.md

 The library uses [D3](http://d3js.org/) to interact with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-Understanding of D3 would be very valuable, specially if you are planning on going beyond the basics.
+D3 Understanding would be very valuable, specially if you are planning on going beyond the basics.

-#### What resources does this library consumes?
+#### What resources does this library consume?

 It is not CPU intensive.
 Any current laptop or workstation will render the visualizations without trouble.